 Andrew Berkshire provides his best NHL picks and predictions for Saturday night's action.

-Visit the Betway Insider NHL picks page for tips and predictions throughout the season.
+Visit Betway’s NHL picks and predictions page for best bets throughout the season.

 Sometimes when you fire a head coach and hire a new one, you get a big bump.
 Just ask the Vancouver Canucks, who have had a renewed level of energy with Bruce Boudreau at the helm.
 He was serenaded by Canucks fans in his first game there, with fans chanting “Bruce, there it is!”.
 The same grace hasn’t befallen Mike Yeo in Philadelphia, though.
 Wearing the interim tag, he is likely just a placeholder until the Flyers can figure out what their future is.